 Out of sight out of mind.
 The number one problem for pipes is clogging.
 Whether that’s the kitchen sink or the shower drain.

-In the kitchen it’s likely going to be fats and oils that have washed down the drain which can catch food particles and quickly build up to a big problem.
-In the bathroom it’s more likely going to be a build up of hair.
+In the kitchen, it’s likely going to be fats and oils that have washed down the drain which can catch food particles and quickly build up to a big problem.
+In the bathroom, it’s more likely going to be a build up of the hair.